mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I _absolutely_ could provide them with more information, so I did, because I love to cooperate with the Australian government.

 I also asked whether they could give me permission to publish this blog post, and they were all like "Seen 2:35pm".
-Eventually, after another big day of getting left on read by the government, they replied, being all like "thanks kiddO, we're doing like, and _investigation_ and stuff, so we'll take it from here".
+Eventually, after another big day of getting left on read by the government, they replied, being all like "thanks kiddO, we're doing like, an _investigation_ and stuff, so we'll take it from here".

 Overall, ASD were really nice to me about it and happy that I'd helped.
 They encouraged me to report this kind of thing to them if it happened again, but I'm not really in the business of uhhhhhhhh whatever the heck this is.

 By the way, at this point in the story (chronologically) I had _no_ idea if what I was emailing the government was actually the confession to a crime, since I hadn't talked to a lawyer yet.
 This is widely regarded as a bad move.
 I do not recommend anyone else use "but I'm being so helpful and earnest!!!" as a legal defence.
 But also I'm not a lawyer, so idk, maybe it works?

 ### Wholesomely emailing the government
-At one point in what was surely an unforgettable email chain, the person I was emailing added a P.S. containing.... the answer to my top secret mango.pdf challenge at the end of [mango.pdf.zone](https://mango.pdf.zone)???
-I guess they must have found this website (hi asd) from the email address I was sending from.
-This is pretty poggers and everything, but:
+At one point in what was surely an unforgettable email chain, the person I was emailing added a P.S. containing.... the answer to the puzzle hidden on this website.
+The one you're reading this blog on right now.
+Hello.
+I guess they must have found this website (hi asd) by stalking the email address I was sending from.
+This is unprecedented and everything, but:

-1. The instructions say to tweet the answer at me, not email me
+1. The puzzle says to [tweet](https://twitter.com/mangopdf) the answer at me, not email me
-2. The prize for doing the challenge is me tweeting this gif of a shakas to you[^prize]
+2. The prize for doing the puzzle is me tweeting this gif of a shakas to you[^prize]

 [^prize]: Or it _was_, at least.
 It's something else now, since otherwise it wouldn't be a surprise 👀
 ![shakas.gif|tiny](https://media.giphy.com/media/13JoHhCFtUMAZa/giphy.gif)